rapp-project/rapp-platform/hop_services/services/README.md

   **Response/Return-Data**

   The returned data are in *JSON* representation.
-A JSON.load() from client side must follow in order to decode the received datia.
+A JSON.load() from client side must follow in order to decode the received data.

   > { qr_centers: [], qr_messages: [], error: '' }